RKO Keith's Theater (Flushing, Queens): Boymelgreen, Thompson, and Karlik plans

 Huang sold the theater in 2002 to Boymelgreen, who planned to build the RKO Plaza, a mixed-use development with apartments, retail, restaurants, and a senior center; the ticket lobby and foyer would be preserved.
 As part of the $100 million project, Boymelgreen would demolish the facade and build a curving glass wall in front of the lobby and foyer.
 This came after an engineering study found that the auditorium was "so devastated that little of it can be saved".
 A hole behind the proscenium arch exposed the auditorium to the outdoors, and plaster and paint were peeling off the walls and ceilings.
 Glenn Collins of The New York Times characterized the theater as "a Sistine Chapel for connoisseurs of decay".
 In February 2004, members of Queens Community Board 7 voted against granting Boymelgreen an exemption to the zoning regulations to enable the addition of condominiums in the RKO Plaza.
 The next year, Community Board 7 approved a revised plan, which was narrower and was set back further from Northern Boulevard.
 The project, as approved, would have contained 200 condominium apartments, along with 229 parking spaces.

 In 2007, Boymelgreen and his development partner Lev Leviev decided to stop working together, and Boymelgreen put the RKO Keith's site for sale.
 Eastern Consolidated was originally hired as the broker.
 Real estate brokerage Massey Knakal had taken over the listing by May 2008, seeking $31 million for the site.
 Preservationists sought to purchase the RKO Keith's Theater in 2009 in the hopes of reusing or renovating it as a performing arts center.
 The theater was valued at $24 million.
 In order to fully revitalize the theater, Friends of RKO Keith's sought to collect donations from various film stars.
-Jon Favreau was one such actor that the group hoped would make a donation, since he once worked there.
+Jon Favreau was one such actor who the group hoped would make a donation, since he once worked there.
 By late 2009, Venator Capital was planning to buy the mortgage on the theater from Boymelgreen's lender, Doral Bank, for $20 million.
 Preservationists held a fundraiser for the theater in early 2010.